TAMU-CSCE435-Pearce/Project/Report.md

   ```
   //Given P processes
   Sample 4 splitters
-  Send splitters to all processes using MPI_Allreduce
+  Send splitters to all processes using MPI_Allgather
   Sort the splitters and decide upon bucket cutoffs
   Evaluate local elements and place into send buffers
   Allocate receive buffers for incoming data